Not sure where to start on your journey to wellness? We can help.

 - pain from constipation that is interrupting your daily routine

 - bleeding or black stools

 - constipation that does not respond well to stool softeners or laxatives

 - symptoms of any of the complications of constipation, including impacted stool, hemorrhoids, anal fissures, or rectal prolapse

 A gastroenterologist is a physician who specializes in the digestive system.
 They can identify the cause of your constipation and discuss treatment options.
 Our team at the women’s gastroenterology program offers a comprehensive approach to women’s gastrointestinal issues.
 Visit our website for more information.

 Amanda Pressman, MD, FACG

 Dr. Amanda Pressman is a gastroenterologist in the Center for Women’s Gastrointestinal Medicine at the Women’s Medicine Collaborative and director of the Gastroesophageal and Rectal Motility Laboratory at Lifespan.
-She is co-director of the Program for Pelvic Floor Disorders and the GI Disorders in Pregnancy Program.
+She is also co-director of the Program for Pelvic Floor Disorders and the GI Disorders in Pregnancy Program.
 Dr. Pressman is an assistant professor of medicine and directs the fellowship pathway in women’s gastrointestinal diseases at The Warren Alpert Medical School of Brown University.